Dolmabahce Palace History

 Dolmabahçe Palace was built by Sultan Abdulmecid (1839-1861), the 31st Ottoman Sultan.
 The construction of the palace began on June 13, 1843, and was completed on June 7, 1856 after the completion of the surrounding walls.
-The palace consists of three sections: Imperial Shrine (Government Offices), Medical Hall (Ceremonial Hall) and Imperial Harem.
+The palace consists of three sections: Imperial Shrine (Government Offices), Ceremonial Hall and Imperial Harem.

-Although the Dolmabahce Palace was under the influence of the West and was a model for European palaces, care was taken to build the Harem as a separate section, as in the past, regardless of its functional and interior structure.
+Although the Dolmabahce Palace was under the influence of the west and was a model for European palaces, care was taken to build the Harem as a separate section, as in the past, regardless of its functional and interior structure.
 However, unlike Topkapi Palace, the Harem is no longer a separate building or building complex from the Palace; However, it is a special living unit placed under the same roof in the same building complex.

 After the abolition of the Ottoman caliphate, Mustafa Kemal Ataturk, the founder and first president of the Republic of Turkey, used the palace as the presidential residence during the summer and held some of his most important affaires.
-He died in the hospital, where he preferred to spend the last few days of his medical treatment in a room reserved for him and is now part of the museum.
+He died in the Dolmabahce palace, where he preferred to spend the last few days of his medical treatment in a room reserved for him and is now part of the museum.
 He died at 9:05 am, so his room clock was turned off as a sign of sadness and sorrow for his death.

 On November 10, at 9.05 am every year, life in Turkey stops for a few minutes, mourning the death of the founder of modern Turkey

-Cab Istanbul is pleased to offer transportation and touristic travel programs in any region in Turkey.
+Cab Istanbul is pleased to offer transportation and touristic travel programs in any region of Turkey.
 Cabistanbul is the right choice for your transportation needs, 7/24 services.
 Car rental with driver.